Counseling Degrees and Programs in Nevada

 Great Basin College

-At Great Basin College (GBC), prospective substance abuse counselors can complete a Certificate of Achievement in Substance Abuse Counselor Training.
-The certificate requires a minimum of 30.5 credits and most of the required courses are available online.
+At Great Basin College (GBC), prospective substance abuse counselors can complete a Certificate of Achievement (CA) for Substance Abuse Counselor Training.
+The CA requires a minimum of 30.5 credits and most of the required courses are available online, although at least 15 credit hours must be completed at GBC.
 This undergraduate-level certificate introduces students to the substance abuse counseling profession and prepares them for entry-level roles in addiction counseling, prevention, and intervention.
-Courses completed through the certificate program may be applied towards the educational requirements to become a Certified Alcohol and Drug Counselor (CADC) in Nevada.
+Courses completed through the certificate program may be applied toward the educational requirements to become a Certified Alcohol and Drug Counselor (CADC) in Nevada.
 Students may also apply coursework completed in the certificate program towards the degree requirements for the Associate of Applied Science (AAS) in Human Services offered through GBC.

 References: